avan06/PS4CheaterNeo/README.md

 Enter PS4 Port.
 - `PS4FWVersion`:
 Enter PS4 FW Version (Confirm the fw version only when perform sendpayload).
+- `PS4DBGType`:
+Decide the type of PS4 debugger library: the original ps4debug(and ps5) or DeathRGH/frame4, Changes may require a restart to take effect.
+Default is ps4debug.
+(1.0.3.0)
 - `UILanguage`:
 Determine the language displayed.
 Default english.
 (1.0.2.0)
 - `UIFont`: